Hurst College, Hurstpierpoint

-Muddy says: Set on a large site and with a ‘have a go’ ethos, Hurst seeks to enthuse pupils to excel beyond their books.
+Muddy says: One of the best-known schools in Sussex, set on a large site, with excellent exam results and a ‘have a go’ ethos that seeks to enthuse pupils to excel beyond their books.

 On a 140 acre site on the edge of the pretty village of Hurstpierpoint, it sits under the South Downs, within 10 miles of Brighton to the south and Haywards Heath to the north.